abhisheksr01/python-postgres-azure-container-apps/README.md

 # Assumptions
 - The API needs to be publicly accessible.
+- The intendant audience has decent understanding of Azure Cloud, Github Actions, Terraform, Docker.
+- They are using Macbook or similar development environment.

 # ToDo

 Below is the list of the things we must do to make the implementation production ready.
+## Documentation
+- Add Links to the official documentations.

 ## App Code
 - Migrate from Pip to modern package managers like `Pipenv` or `Poetry` for better dependency management.
 - Implement Unit Test and E2E test appropriately to adhere `Test Pyramid strategy` thus maturing testing strategy.